Back

 ❌ However, this method may not be suitable for projects that require a more structured linear approach.
 FDD may introduce unnecessary complexity for small-scale projects with straightforward requirements.
 Projects focused on research and exploration of new technologies may not benefit from the feature-driven approach.

-See also 10 UI/UX design trends for startups to watch out in 2024
+See also 10 UI/UX design trends for startups to watch out for in 2024

 How we develop apps at Purrweb

-Our team knows how important it is to choose the right software development methodology for project management in startups.
-At Purrweb, we use Scrum for project management and Kanban for task visualization, time limitation, and continuous work process.
-We have chosen a project management approach that helps managers maintain control over the development process at all stages of product creation.
+Our team knows how important it is to choose the right software development methodology for startups.
+At Purrweb, we use Scrum for management and Kanban for task visualization, time limitation, and continuous work process.
+We have chosen an approach that helps managers maintain control over the development process at all stages of product creation.

 For us, the optimal duration of a sprint in the development process is two weeks.
 One week may not be enough to develop complex functions, and the team will not be able to provide the product owner with the final result.